placide220/Currency-Converter_App/README.md

 - **HAProxy**: Load balances requests between two web servers.
 - **Testing**: Confirms both servers serve traffic via the load balancer.

+Demo Video Watch the demo video that showcases the application running locally and on the deployed servers with the load balancer:https://youtu.be/WnorX65ptY8?si=XhyFOWzakJpBzyNA